SwpnilPndey/Web-development-tutorial/27) Rust-theory.md

 ## String data types in rust

 Strings can be owned or referenced

 To use owned strings, we use String keyword

-to use referenced string, we use &str (called string slice)
+to use referenced string, we use &str

 **We use String when using in struct and &str when passing as an argument in function**